Crataegus crus-galli aka Cockspur Hawthorn

 Cockspur Hawthorn, Cockspurthorn, Bush Hawthorn

-How to care for Cockspur Hawthorn
+How difficult is it to take care of Cockspur Hawthorn

 Cockspur Hawthorn requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.